 The DWR Initiative will equip individual dance workers in the New York City metropolitan area with the principles, practices, and resources to address issues of financial inequality (low wages, inconsistent pay, unfair contracts, etc.) that too often prevent dance workers from reaching their full creative potential.
 The first phase of the Initiative will focus on the dissemination, collection, and analysis of research, while the second phase will focus on implementation based on its findings.

 Dance/NYC’s Dance.
 Workforce.
 Resilience.
-Initiative is made possible, in part, by leadership support from the Mellon Foundation, New York Community Trust, the Doris Duke Charitable Foundation, the Mertz Gilmore Foundation and a coalition of general operating support funders, and by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the National Endowment of the Arts.
+Initiative is made possible, in part, by leadership support from the Mellon Foundation, New York Community Trust, Doris Duke Foundation, the Mertz Gilmore Foundation and a coalition of general operating support funders, and by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the National Endowment of the Arts.